-2. Are Your Campaigns Active?
+2. Is Your Campaign Active?

 Click the title of each campaign to check on the timing and rules.
 Click the thumbnail to the right of each campaign title to see the template (email message) that will be sent when this is activated.
-If you haven’t customized your emails yet, start by reading Create your Templates and Activate your Campaigns.
+If you haven’t customized your emails yet, start by reading Create your Templates and Activate your Campaign.